project-open-data/project-open-data.github.io/v1.1/schema.md

 Extending the Schema
 ------------------------------------------
 "Extensional" and/or domain specific metadata can easily be added using other vocabularies even if it is not a term (entity/property) that will get indexed by the major search engines - it could still be indexed by other custom search engines and by Data.gov.
-Agencies are encouraged to extend their metadata descriptions using elements from the "Expanded Fields" list shown below, or from any well-known vocabulary (including Dublin Core, FGDC, ISO 19115, NIEM, and a growing number of vocabularies published at [Vocab.Data.gov](http://vocab.data.gov)) as long as they are properly assigned.
+Agencies are encouraged to extend their metadata descriptions using elements from the "Expanded Fields" list shown below, or from any well-known vocabulary (including Dublin Core, Schema.org, FGDC, ISO 19115, and NIEM)) as long as they are properly assigned.

 Expanded Fields
 ---------------